-From setting the stage on fire with hits like Genie and Time Machine, to endorsing over 40 brands internationally – Yoona has done it all.
-That said, it’s her foray into the world of K-dramas as well as choice of versatile roles that helped make her a household name.
+Yoona has done it all on the stage, but her foray into the world of K-dramas as well as choice of versatile roles that helped make her a household name.
 Here’s looking at a few titles that are on our watchlist.

 The visualist, lead dancer, and supporting vocalist of Girls’ Generation (SNSD) is no stranger to success.
 The Korean girl group – known for its catchy tunes and fun choreography – has sold out concert tickets, broken album sales records, and won numerous awards.
 Yoona – or Im Yoon-ah – kicked things up a notch by pursuing acting more seriously.
 As a theatre studies major, this was a natural progression of sorts and she received critical acclaim for her versatility and screen presence.